Burgabo

 Burgabo (Buur Gaabo) is a port town in Lower Jubba province in southern Somalia near the border with Kenya.
-Other names and variants of the town include Berikau, Bircao, Birikao, Birikau, Bur Gabo, Bur Gao, Bur Gavo, Hohenzollernhafen, Port Dunford, Port Durnford and Wubushi.
+Other names and variants of the town include Berikau, Bircao, Birikao, Birikau, Las Bur Gabo, Bur Gao, Bur Gavo, Hohenzollernhafen, Port Dunford, Port Durnford and Wubushi.

 Burgabo lies at the mouth of the Burgabo River and is connected via a dirt road to Kamboni, the southernmost town in Somalia, 55 km away at the Kenyan border.
 The connections with the sparsely populated inland and towards the north consist of barely accessible paths.
 The district capital Badhaadhe lies 43 km to the northwest.
 Offshore are reefs and the Bajuni Islands, which extend northeastward to Kismayo.

 On the northern edge of the town, there are extensive charcoal storage sites; charcoal is produced in the hinterland and exported from Burgabo to the Arabian Peninsula via dhow.
 This export is banned by the United Nations Security Council because the Islamic terror group Al-Shabaab is financed by the proceeds.